OpenAiTx/OpenAiTx/projects/matkuki/ExCo/README-en.md

 ### Some features: ###
 - **New multi-window layout system**
 - All standard text editor functionality (copy, cut, paste, ...)
-- 'Function wheel' for quick access to most of Ex.Co.'s functionality
+- 'Function wheel' for quick access to most of Ex&#46;Co&#46;'s functionality
 - Integrated Python single/multi-line REPL (Read-Eval-Print Loop) for direct access/manipulation of each editor window text and all other functionality
 - Text diffing (also between editor windows)
 - Execute Terminal/Shell commands directly from the REPL (Windows or Linux)